Imanol82/Baxi-Dietrich-Remeha-to-Home-Assistant-with-an-ESP32/README.md

 Thanks!

+# Version 0.2:
+The idea is to use both the DHW and the Air Conditioning in manual mode, and use the Home Assistant scheduler to make programs, raise and lower the temperatures...

+So I have changed the yaml to the minimum parameters that I think are interesting and I have configured a new dashboard.
+The next thing will be to create 2 climate entities, one for the air conditioning and the other for the DHW.

+Thank you!

+######################

 # New version 1.0:
 I have made the jump to version 1.0 because I think the system is already finished (except for small errors).